Raymo111/cs135-drtools/README.md

 ### Usage:
 1. Type a shortcut
 2. Press `Ctrl+Space`
-3. The shortcut will be replace with the long form
+3. The shortcut will be replaced with generated code

 ## Keybindings
 ### Features